Ibitam/alx-low_level_programming/README.md

-This is an introduction to programming in C
+This is an introduction to low level programmng in C language.